-This list contains products that are in direct opposition of what is best for you cat.
+This list contains products that are in direct opposition to what is best for your cat.
 The right organic pet food should never contain such debilitating components.
 What’s even more depressing is that the majority of veterinarians recommend one of the worst culprits on the market today: Science Diet.
 This dog food is a horrible brew of bad material and is top-loaded with fillers that can lead to cat diabetes and long-term kidney problems.
 If you want your cat to live a long and healthy life, it’s exceedingly recommended that you refrain from these retail standards and opt for a more healthy and organic cat food.

 The Price of Organic Cat Food